telerik/blazor-docs/knowledge-base/grid-multiple-child-grids-per-item.md

 [Grid hierarchy]({%slug components/grid/features/hierarchy%}) requires a child Grid in a [`DetailTemplate`](https://docs.telerik.com/blazor-ui/api/Telerik.Blazor.Components.TelerikGrid-1#collapsible-Telerik_Blazor_Components_TelerikGrid_1_DetailTemplate).
 The `DetailTemplate` is essentially a `RenderFragment`, so it can include any content - be that one, two or more Grids, other components or html elements.

-In order to render two child Grids at the same time, you just need to declare both of them under the `DetailTemplate` tag.
+In order to render two child (detail) Grids at the same time, you just need to declare both of them inside the `DetailTemplate` tag.
 The example below demonstrates how to achieve this.

 ````CSHTML
 @*Declare two child Grids in the DetailTemplate*@